-Last Updated on February 14, 2020 by Susan von Frank
+Last Updated on December 17, 2024 by Susan von Frank

-We recently did a presentation on raising backyard ducks for the 2015 South Carolina Organization for Organic Living’s (SCOOL) annual conference.
+We did a presentation on raising backyard ducks for the 2015 South Carolina Organization for Organic Living’s (SCOOL) annual conference.
 As promised to presentation attendees, this article has additional helpful links, recommended reading, and other resources for duck owners seeking to identify and treat various duck illnesses and health problems.

 First off, we recommend that duck owners/parents always have a duck first aid kit on-hand to treat minor injuries before they become problems.
 We provide a detailed list of recommended duck first aid kit items in our article Duck Health Guide: First Aid Kit Items, Tips and Recommended Reading